PolyExtend/PolyExtend/README.md

-# PolyExtend
+# ColorFull
-PolyExtend is an extension for Twitch and Beam that adds features to the chat.
-Currently not finished.
+Extension from Chrome that gives colors randomly to chatters on Beam.